-It is advisable to replace nozzles every year during regular maintenance operations.
+It is advisable to replace the nozzle once a year during periodical maintenance.

-The use of nozzles other than those specified by the Manufacturer and inadequate regular maintenance may result into emission limits non-conforming to the values set forth by the regulations in force, and in extremely serious cases, into potential hazards to people and objects.
+The use of nozzles other than those specified by Riello S.p.A. and inadequate regular maintenance may result into emission limits non-conforming to the values set forth by the regulations in force, and in extremely serious cases, into potential hazards to people and objects.

-The manufacturing company shall not be liable for any such damage arising from nonobservance of the requirements contained in this manual.
+The manufacturing company shall not be liable for any such damage arising from non-observance of the requirements contained in this manual.